taishi-i/nagisa/README.md

 Basic usage
 =============

 Sample of word segmentation and POS-tagging for Japanese.
-The output tokens are normalized by unicodedata.normalize('NFKC', text).
+The output tokens are normalized using Unicode NFKC normalization.

 ```python
 import nagisa